 Disabling or turning off offline mode is simple.
 Open Spotify on your smartphone and go to “Settings” by pressing the gear icon in the upper right corner of the screen.
 Scroll down to “Playback,” Here, you will find “Offline Mode.”
 If the switch is green, it means it is enabled.
 Press on the switch to turn it gray to disable the offline mode.

 How Does Spotify Play Track Offline?

 Spotify can play songs both online and offline.
-It stores a copy of the song you are playing on its servers, which is then used to detect and track your offline plays.
-It helps Spotify keep track of how many people listen to a particular song or artist.
+It stores a copy of the song you are playing on its servers, or you can also download them, which is then used to detect and track your offline plays.
+It helps Spotify track how many people listen to a particular song or artist.

-You just need to make sure that you are connected to the internet while playing songs.
-Spotify will fail to track your offline plays and show an error message if not.
+You just need to ensure you are connected to the internet while playing songs.
+If not, Spotify will fail to track your offline plays and show an error message.
 Moreover, if you play a song on one device, the same song can’t be played on another.
 The same applies to offline plays as well.
 But if you have a premium account, you can play it on both devices.

-To play offline songs, you first need to download the songs you want to listen to offline.
+You first need to download the songs you want to listen to offline to play offline songs.
 Then you just have to open Spotify and go home.
 Here you will find your downloaded songs.
 Enjoy in the offline mode.

 Spotify has been designed in such a way that it can detect and track your offline plays.
 It helps Spotify track how many people listen to a particular song or artist.
 Finally, make sure you are connected to the internet while playing songs on Spotify so that it can track your offline plays.